M20190649/master-thesis-code/NOTES.md

 ## 29.02.2020

 * Implemented first version of IDW -> Definitely has potential for better performance implementation (I am just a python/numpy/scipy noob)

+## 01.03.2020

+* Experimenting with more interpolators
+* I am not sure how to turn the interpolated date into polygons